Academic Handbook Summer School Policies and Procedures

 Supervision During Events or Activities

 2. Expectations should be set with participants in the first session of an event or activity, and reiterated on subsequent occasions, if it is ongoing.
-Specific housekeeping arrangements should be announced, and participants should be reminded of the key points of the Code of Behaviour, to include:
+Specific housekeeping arrangements should be announced, and participants should be reminded of the key points of the Code of Behaviour for Summer School, to include:

-1. Please follow any instructions from University staff or Student Ambassadors and stay with the group at all times.
+1. To follow instructions from University staff or Student Ambassadors and stay with the group at all times;

-2. Engage with the activities.
-Listen, and contribute your thoughts and questions at the appropriate times.
+2. To engage with the activities, listen, and contribute thoughts and questions at the appropriate times;

-3. Show respect and kindness to classmates, staff and students.
+3. To show respect and kindness to classmates, staff and students;

-4. Do not use offensive or discriminatory language or discuss inappropriate subjects not related to the session topic.
+4. Not to use offensive or discriminatory language or discuss inappropriate subjects not related to the session topic;

-5. Do not ask for the contact details of staff or try to contact University staff and students through their personal emails or social media accounts.
-University staff and students must not contact you through their personal email or social media accounts.
+5. Not ask for the contact details of staff or try to contact University staff and students through their personal emails or social media accounts.
+University staff and students must not contact a person who is under 18 through their personal email or social media accounts;

-7. Anyone who does not abide by our Code of Behaviour may be asked to leave the activity and their parent/guardian will be contacted.
+7. To follow the University’s Code of Behaviour for Summer School; any participant or visitor who does not do so may be asked to leave the activity and their parent/guardian will be contacted.

-3. Staff and student ambassadors must always have a register with a list of children in their group and know if they are present or absent that day.
-Group leaders must run head counts of their group at regular intervals, and before moving between locations.
+3. University staff and Student Ambassadors must always have a register with a list of children in their group and know whether they are present or absent that day.
+Group leaders must run head counts of their group at regular intervals, and before moving between locations:

-4. If a child needs to go to the toilet, staff or a student ambassador can escort the group and wait outside to escort them back.
+4. If a child needs to go to the toilet, a staff member or a Student Ambassador can escort the group and wait outside to escort them back.

 6. If a participant becomes ill during an activity:

-2. If they recover, they should be encouraged to rejoin the group if they feel able to do so.
+2. If the participant recovers, they should be encouraged to rejoin the group if they feel able to do so;

-3. If they are too ill to re-join the activity, a staff member will call their parent/guardian to inform them and can either send them home (with consent from the parent/guardian) or wait for their parent/guardian to collect them.
+3. If the participant is too ill to re-join the activity, a staff member will call their parent/guardian to inform them and can either send the participant home (with consent from the parent/guardian) or wait for their parent/guardian to collect them.

 7. Challenging behaviour or inappropriate comments should be dealt with immediately, which may involve:

-1. Issuing a general reminder to all participants, or an individual, of expectations and asking them to abide by the Code of Behaviour.
+1. Issuing a general reminder to all participants, or an individual, of expectations and asking them to abide by the Code of Behaviour for Summer School;

 7. Following discussion, a participant may be removed from the activity permanently and sent home, after staff have notified a parent/guardian and made arrangements for this to happen.